dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md

   ![Screenshot of the Targeted list of apps blade with the new line-of-business app displayed](../media/mam-azure-portal-lob-on-targeted-app-list.png)
 ## Step 4: Distribute the app
-You can deploy apps to your end users in the following ways:
+You can deploy apps to your users in the following ways:
 * For devices that are enrolled in a third-party MDM solution, you can distribute the apps through your MDM solution.
 * For devices that aren't managed by any MDM solution, you need a custom solution.
-End users must download and install the app on their device.
+Users must download and install the app on their device.

 ## Changing the metadata
-If you need to change the app details like the name of the app, or the bundle identifier, you must [remove the app](#remove-apps) and [add it](#step-2-add-the-app) with the new metadata.
+If you need to change the app details like the name of the app or the bundle identifier, you must [remove the app](#remove-apps) and [add it](#step-2-add-the-app) with the new metadata.

 ##  Remove apps
 You can remove a line-of-business app from the app list.
-This will remove the app from the list and remove the association with MAM policies, but will not remove or uninstall the app from the end-user’s device.
+This will remove the app from the list and will remove the association with MAM policies, but will not remove or uninstall the app from the user’s device.

 1. In the [Azure portal](https://portal.azure.com/), go to **Intune mobile app management** > **Settings**.
 On the **Settings** blade, choose **Line-of-business** to open the list of existing apps.
 2. Choose the app that you want to remove, and choose the **(…) context** menu.